yammysuesue/Heart-Rate-and-Respiratory-Rate-Prediction/README.md

 - Evaluation on 19,200 test samples

-Please note that the newest code is published on my Github repository.
-More new feature can be found [here](https://github.com/Kazawaryu/hr_rr_predict).

 ---

 ## 1. Introduction

 ### 1.1 Background

 The task is to design an algorithm to calculate the inter-beat-interval (IBI) and waveform amplitude (WA) from the simulated cardiorespiratory sensor data.
-For the real-time live demo purpose, please send the sensor data, prediction results and labels to InfluxDB through MQTT and visualize them in the Grafana.

 ### 1.2 Objectives